xuankimtran/docs-1/pages/katalon-analytics/docs/kt-user-role-permission.md

 * **Owner** - is granted by default when creating a new organization or transferred by other users, who has full permission related to the organization, including teams, users, projects, licenses, plugins, and subscriptions.
 * **Admin** - is granted by the Owner, who has the privileges of the Owner but cannot manage the subscriptions.
 * **User** - is automatically assigned when a person is first invited to collaborate in an organization.
 Users can only monitor project progress.
-* **Billing Manager** - is granted by the Owner or Admin, who has the privileges of the User with additional permission to manage subscription.
+* **Billing Manager** - is granted by the Owner or Admin, who has the privileges of the User with additional permission to manage subscriptions.

 ## **Team level**